whatisnuclear/website/reactor-history.md

 <a href="/img/gcre.jpg"><img class="img img-fluid"
 src="/img/blank.png" data-echo="/img/gcre.jpg" alt="The Gas-cooled reactor experiment"/></a>
 <figcaption>
-The Gas-Cooled Reactor Experiment at the NTRS in 1962 (<a href="https://www.flickr.com/photos/departmentofenergy/10731010624/in/album-72157637416489424/">AEC</a>)
+The Gas-Cooled Reactor Experiment at the NRTS in 1962 (<a href="https://www.flickr.com/photos/departmentofenergy/10731010624/in/album-72157637416489424/">AEC</a>)
 </figcaption>
 </figure>